 Founders: Grégoire Yakan, Matthieu Crance

-Solfy is a startup that creates a new ecosystem around an application.
+Solfy is a new fintech startup that creates a new ecosystem around an application.
 Banks can provide loans to customers and can purchase goods using the application.
 In this process, merchants are financing the loan interest but it increases their customer loyalty and their visibility.

 Founders: Andrew Basuyeu, Dimitri Zlobin, Elena Pristrom

 BUX is making it easy and affordable for more than 2 million users across 9 countries in Europe to do more with their money.
 Currently, users can trade with BUX X which oﬀers short-term, leveraged trading, all powered by a vibrant community.
 Later in 2019, BUX will be introducing BUX Zero, which will bring commission-free investing to all, allowing users to invest in the brands and companies they care about